Vanilla Buttercream Topped Cocoa Cupcakes

 These Vanilla Buttercream Topped Cocoa Cupcakes were gobbled up by the whole family!
 10 thumbs up.
 Extremely moist with the perfect amount of chocolate flavor and crowned with a generous swirl of buttercream!

 Most of you know I have a couple picky eaters at my house.
 The hubby is a huge chocolate fanatic (as long as no funny stuff is involved like nuts, mint or coconut) and the daughter often complains that my desserts are “too chocolaty.”
 What’s a girl to do??
-I compromised with these cocoa cupcakes that have the perfect chocolate flavor without overwhelming the palate.
+I compromised with this cocoa cupcake recipe that have the perfect chocolate flavor without overwhelming the palate.
 Plus the vanilla buttercream helped to balance out any chance of chocolate overload.

 Vanilla Buttercream Topped Cocoa Cupcakes

-For those that don’t have a home full of chocoholics, but still yearn for chocolate desserts, these cupcakes are the perfect compromise.
+For those that don’t have a home full of chocoholics, but still yearn for chocolate desserts, these chocolate cupcakes are the perfect compromise.
 The boys in the family got their chocolate fix, and Katie didn’t complain one bit as the buttercream softened the hit of chocolate.

-There is nothing difficult about these cupcakes unless you are a food blogger who stinks at piping frosting.
+There is nothing difficult about these cocoa cupcakes unless you are a food blogger who stinks at piping frosting.
 Thank goodness I had 14 chances to get one photogenic swirl.
 If you’re so inclined, just pile on the icing with a knife.
 They’ll taste amazing either way!

 Have you ever sliced a sliver of a layer cake for “just a sample?”
 That’s my M.O.
 But usually, I go back for another taste, and then another.
 I would have been better off taking a normal-sized slice!
 At least with a cupcake, I know when to stop!
 So when I signed up to host this month’s Progressive Eats, I chose the theme of making a dish in a muffin tin.